reeshuffled/reeshuffled.github.io/_posts/2023-11-01-How-I-Shop-For-Vinyl.md

 ---
 layout: article
-categories: Articles
-tags: ["Music/Vinyl"]
+tags:
+- Music/Vinyl
-title: "How I Shop For Vinyl"
+title: How I Shop For Vinyl
 slug: how-i-shop-for-vinyl
-description: "My methodology for keeping track, purchasing, and minimizing cost of record shopping."
+description: My methodology for keeping track, purchasing, and minimizing cost of record shopping.
+category: Garden
 ---

 ## What to Buy